Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization

 Figure~\ref{fig:nash_conv_in_efg} shows the NashConv values for each game.
-As indicated by these results, AsymP-CFR+ not only converges faster than any other method in all games but also directly reaches an equilibrium strategy, whereas SymP-CFR+ converges near the equilibrium.
+As indicated by these results, AsymP-DGDA not only converges with a competitive or faster speed than any other method in all games but also directly reaches an equilibrium strategy, whereas SymP-DGDA converges near the equilibrium.
 These results confirm that the asymmetric perturbation leads to convergence in extensive-form games.

-\section{Related literature}
+\section{Related Literature}